IS - Information Technology Management Graduate Program

 Finance for IT Managers

-This course will frame financial decisions within general and project accounting principles.
+This course frames financial decisions within general and project accounting principles.
 Topics include: pro forma financial statements, time value of money, cash flows and equivalence, depreciation, net present value, rate of return, and ratio analysis.
-Students will prepare budgets that prioritize projects within constraints, address uncertainty and intangibles, and integrate with project scheduling.
+Students prepare budgets that prioritize projects within constraints, address uncertainty and intangibles, and integrate with project scheduling.
 Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 715 Cr.3